0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 ---
 ## Know the Enemy

 Knowning what are the enemny (threat actor, hackers) are doing, what CVE are they using and what are the threat landscape by reading news and research paper.
+This is probably call **Threat Intelligence**

 "Will continue this section soon"

 ---
 ## Conclusion and How to to get your training

 Learning Cyber Security is hard, there are a lot of concept you need to know and understand, a lot of time is just compliance and doing data analysis, asset managment and spread sheet.

 The key?
 Stay curious, stay active, and be proactive!
 There's always something new to learn, and that's what makes this field so dynamic.